-- a.
-Guide the Master's student in the formulation of a detailed MSc Research proposal; - b.
-Plan an initial meeting with the student in which they discuss their preferred style of supervision and make clear what they can expect from each other during the Academic and Research phase.: - c.
-Provide general advice and guidance on the execution of the MSc Research; - d.
-Provide feedback on draft written work, normally within 10 days of receipt; - e.
-Will where appropriate, forward any comments on the performance of the student to the Programme Manager; - f.
-Inform the Programme Manager when the progress of a student gives cause for concern so that action can be taken. - 3) If a student does not receive the supervision as described in these regulations, the student should seek action from the Programme Manager
+- b.
+Provide general advice and guidance on the execution of the MSc Research; - c.
+Provide feedback on draft written work - d.
+Inform the Programme Manager when the progress of a student gives cause for concern so that action can be taken. - 6) If a student does not receive the supervision as described in these regulations, the student should seek action from the Programme Manager